pulse-browser/browser/.github/PULL_REQUEST_TEMPLATE/ff_update.md

   - [ ] Tabliss is loading correctly
   - [ ] Tabliss does not have the webextention symbol in the title bar
   - [ ] uBlock origin is loading correctly
-  - [ ] FirePicker is loading correctly
+  - [ ] QR Code Generator is loading correctly

 - [ ] About dialog